 In the Category box, select from your available System or Custom categories.

 In the Target Date box, set your desired date for the Workflow's completion.
+Check off "Excluding Weekends & Federal Holidays?" if you don't want target dates or task due dates falling on either of those.

 Finally, you can provide a Description for the Workflow if you would like.
 Note: if you've chosen a Workflow Template from your database, its default Description, if any, will populate here.
 But, you can edit it for this instance of the Workflow should you need to.
 This won't affect the Template itself.